Chalarangelo/30-seconds-of-code/snippets/find_key.md

 tags: dictionary,intermediate
 ---

-Returns the first key in the provided dictionary that has the given value.
+Finds the first key in the provided dictionary that has the given value.

 - Use `dictionary.items()` and `next()` to return the first key that has a value equal to `val`.